 The wedding drinks reception on the sun terrace was given a wonderful atmosphere by the acoustic stylings of Dave from wedding band SAINT.

 The best men ran around with a gilded picture frame and Polaroid camera.
 We shot some family groups in the garden of the honeymoon complex (that’s right- not a suite, a complex, with its own private garden!)

 Lord Bute Wedding Breakfast

 Amongst their Dorset beach wedding decorations scrummy wedding breakfast was served.
-This was followed by the speeches.
-The best man’s featured a seven foot poster of groom in a makini!
+This was followed by speeches.
+The best man’s featured a seven-foot poster of the groom in a mankini!
 Now we won’t be forgetting that one in a while.